 The Islanders used to have mascots.
 Nyisles (pronounced like Frasier's brother) was "a seafaring islander."
 He was replaced by Sparky the Dragon, who had already been the mascot for the other team playing at the Coliseum -- no, not the Nets (though the New Jersey version had tried Duncan the Dragon), the Arena Football League's New York Dragons.
 But the character was retired, and won't make the trip down the LIRR to Brooklyn.

-The Islanders hold auditions to sing the National Anthem, rather than have a regular singer like the Rangers' John Amirante or the Devils' Arlette.
-The Islanders' goal song is "Crowd Chant" by Joe Satriani.
+Amanda Kaletsky is the regular National Anthem singer for the Islanders.
+Their goal song is "Crowd Chant" by Joe Satriani.
 The fans have a deep attachment to their cheerleaders/cleanup crew, the Ice Girls.

 At least once every period, the whistle to which we have all become accustomed at the Prudential Center, and before that at the Meadowlands, will ring out in the arena where it originated, followed by the chant: "RANGERS SUCK!"
 (Which... they do.)
 Islander fans do not, however, add what we add, because they simply don't hate the Flyers as much as we do.